 Charles Schmidt (1954-1960)

 The Former Provincial Superiors

 Fr.
 Luvis Ronald Pereira

-Today we are 126 SVD Priests, a Deacon and 11 SVD Religious Brothers working in the Province catering to the needs of the Tribals and Dalits and other weaker sections of the society.
-The vibrant Christian community in the Province is the fruit of the hard work and commitment of the earlier missionaries.
+Today we are 121 SVD Priests, two Deacons and 11 SVD Religious Brothers working in the Province catering to the needs of the so called Tribals, so called Dalits, and other weaker sections of the society.
+The vibrant Christian community in the Province is the fruit of the hard work and commitment of the earlier and the present missionaries.
 We are happy to say that at the moment the highest number of vocations for Priesthood and Religious life is from Rourkela Diocese.